 After the lawsuit was filed, the Philadelphia Inquirer wrote about it in “A stop for a cup of coffee at a South Jersey convenience store ended in an attack by a police dog.
 Now there’s a federal lawsuit,” by Barbara Boyer The article contains a police dash cam video that captures much of the incident.

-None of the the lawsuit’s allegations have been proven or disproven in court.
+Neither of the the lawsuit’s allegations have been proven or disproven in court.
 Settlement agreements typically state that payment does not constitute an admission of wrongdoing by any of the defendants.
-All that is known for sure is that Oaklyn or its insurer, for whatever reason, decided that it would rather pay Diaz $250,000 than take the matter to trial.
+All that is known for sure is that Oaklyn or its insurer, for whatever reason, decided that it would rather pay Diaz $250,000 and Bourne $35,000 than take the matters to trial.
 Perhaps the defendants’ decision was done to save further legal expense and the costs of trying what were in fact exaggerated or meritless claims.
 Or, perhaps the claims were true and the defendants wanted to avoid being embarrassed at trial.
 This is the problem when cases resolve before trial–it is impossible to know the truth of what really happened.